Oyster Guide | New England Oysters

 Oysters are all about the place from which they hail.
-Following is a sampler of delectable oysters grown in the chilly waters of coastal New England.
+Following is an oyster guide to some of the delectable oysters grown in the chilly waters of coastal New England.
 All are eastern oysters, but each type boasts a distinctive taste peculiar to the salty cove, plankton-rich bay, or brackish river where they are grown.

 Bagaduce (Maine): Deep cups, with a fruity, almost berry-like finish.
 The Indian name means “fast water.”